adamcharnock/lightbus/README.md

 supporting multiple brokers leads to significant complexity in other popular message queues).

 I am also proposing that the broker be AMQP-based (e.g. [RabbitMQ](https://www.rabbitmq.com)).
-This is because I feel AMQP provides the features needed to losely couple applications via a message queue.
+This is because I believe AMQP provides the features needed to losely couple applications via a message queue.

-For example, I want to send a ``user.registered`` event from App A. App A should be able to send this without knowing if anyone is listening for it, without knowing what queue it should go on, and without knowing anything about the implementation of the event handlers.
+For example, I want to send a ``user.registered`` event from App A. App A should be able to send this without knowing if anyone is listening for it, without knowing what queue it should go on, and without knowing anything about the implementation of any event handlers.
 Moreover, App B should be able to listen for ``user.registered`` without having to know anything about where the event comes from.

-With brokers such as Redis this isn’t possible because App A needs push a message to the queue that App B is listening on.
+This isn’t possible with brokers such as Redis because App A needs push a message to the queue that App B is listening on.
 App A therefore needs to know that App B exists and that it is listening on a particular queue.
 Additionally, if App C then also wants to listen for the event then it will need its own queue.
 At this point App A needs to enqueue the message *twice*, once for App B and once for App C.

 AMQP solves this by adding the concept of ‘exchanges’.
-With AMQP, App B would create its own queue and configure it to receive messages from one or more exchanges, perhaps also filtering for only certainly messages.
+With AMQP, App B would create its own queue and configure it to receive messages from one or more exchanges, perhaps also filtering for only certain messages.
 App A sends a message to the AMQP *exchange*.
 AMQP then places that message into each queue listening on that exchange.
 This includes the queue that App B created, and therefore App B receives the message.